joelclermont/kendo-docs/getting-started/using-kendo-with/using-kendo-with-rails.md

 ---
 title: Using Kendo With Rails
-slug: gs-using-kendo-with-rails
 tags: 101, Getting Started, Rails
-related: gs-what-is-kendo, gs-downloading-kendo
+related: gs-what-is-kendo, gs-downloading-kendo, gs-dummy-test
 publish: true
 ---

 # Using Kendo with Ruby on Rails

-**Summary**

-Today, we're announcing the availability of a RubyGem that helps you quickly add Kendo UI to your Rails applications.
-In this post, I'll share an overview of the Gem, a quick tutorial on how to use it, and even a video of the new Gem in action.
+In this article, I'll show you how to get up and running with Kendo UI in Ruby on Rails applications.
+In particular, I cover using the [kendoui-rails Gem][1], though the concepts in this article are the same if you are using a fully-licensed version of Kendo UI.

-### A RubyGem?
+### `kendoui-rails`: A Ruby Gem for Rails Apps

-In addition to putting together some killer features for the next release of Kendo UI ([have you seen the latest beta](http://demos.kendoui.com/beta/)?
-It's awesome!) we also want to give you the best resources for building awesome sites and applications with Kendo UI.
-Along those lines, we've created a RubyGem for using Kendo in Rails applications that we'd like to share with you today.
+Ruby on Rails developers love speeding up common development tasks, and we do too.
+As such, we created the [kendoui-rails][1] gem to get Kendo UI into your Rails apps with little manual effort on your part.
+If you're using the Rails 3.1+ [Asset Pipeline][4], you can get up and running with Kendo UI with two simple commands.
+Even if not, or if you're using an older version of Rails, this gem will get you rolling with Rails faster.

-The gem, which is designed to get Kendo into your Rails apps with little manual effort on your part, is called '[kendoui-rails](https://rubygems.org/gems/kendoui-rails).'
-If you want the sources, check it out over at [http://github.com/telerik/kendoui_rails](http://github.com/telerik/kendoui_rails), and feel free to fork it, send us pull-requests, enter issues or offer any other kind of feedback you think we need.
+If you want the sources, check it out over at [http://github.com/telerik/kendoui_rails][2], and feel free to fork it, send us pull-requests, enter issues or offer any other kind of feedback you think we need.

-> this kendo-rails gem provides a GPLv3-licensed version of the latest major release of Kendo UI Web.
+> The kendo-rails gem provides a GPLv3-licensed version of the latest major release of Kendo UI Web.
+If you own a licensed version of Kendo UI DataViz or Kendo UI Mobile and you want to use the Gem, you can create a private fork and extend the pipeline references below.

-### Cool.
-How do I use it?

-Getting started with the Gem is simple, just create a new Rails application (if you already have one, skip this step).
-Mine is called 'shoe_fodder':
+### Installing the `kendoui-rails` Gem

+To start using rails with Kendo UI, create a new Rails application:

 	$ rails new shoe_fodder
  	$ cd shoe_fodder